liamwalsh1980/Milestone-Project-4/README.md

 ## Acknowledgements

+- The Slack Community
-- The Slack community and Tutor Support
+- Tutor Support
 - My family for taking the time to visit my site and give me feedback
 - My wife and Son for supporting me throughout the whole course